opendocsg/slw-judgments-backfill/2009_SGHC_42/report.md

 50     It was also contended, on behalf of SPP (but not Tan), that a collateral contract existed between SPP and the plaintiff which settled all disputes in respect of the 490,000 Dehai Singapore shares that the plaintiff transferred to SPP in August 2001.

 51     Traditionally, the existence of a collateral contract has been acknowledged as an exception to the privity rule although, strictly speaking, it is not an exception as such: the collateral contract argument rests on a finding by the court that the third party is not a third party but is a party to the collateral contract on which the claim is based.
-The nature and legal requirements of a collateral contract were laid down by Belinda Ang Saw Ean JC in _Lemon Grass Pte Ltd v Peranakan Place Complex Pte Ltd_ [2002] 4 SLR 439 (“ _Lemon Grass_ ”).
+The nature and legal requirements of a collateral contract were laid down by Belinda Ang Saw Ean JC in _Lemon Grass Pte Ltd v Peranakan Place Complex Pte Ltd_ <span class="citation">[2002] 4 SLR 439</span> (“ _Lemon Grass_ ”).
 I reproduce the relevant paragraphs, from [116] to [119], as follows:

  116 A collateral contract is an agreement distinct from the main contract.
 A court must therefore find all the usual legal requirements of a contract having been fulfilled with respect to the collateral agreement before it can be enforced.